-If you have the necessary tools, feeding Your Baby becomes a lot easier.
+If you have the necessary tools, feeding Your Child becomes a lot easier.
 This list of 7 tools may help you do the job.

 A breast pump makes it easy for you to express breast milk and store them.
 There are different types, such as an electric pump and a manual breast pump.
 You can also choose the type that expresses milk from one breast or two breasts at a time.
 Be sure to choose a pump that fits and extracts the maximum amount of breast milk.

-You may need a bottle warmer if you are planning to feed Your Baby with your stored milk.
-Your Baby normally feeds directly from your breast and enjoys it at your body temperature.
+You may need a bottle warmer if you are planning to feed Your Child with your stored milk.
+Your Child normally feeds directly from your breast and enjoys it at your body temperature.
 But stored milk is cold, and your little one may not like it.
 So a bottle warmer will be necessary for warming your stored milk to bring it close to natural feeding.
 Things to keep in mind when buying a bottle warmer are the time and temperature settings.
 It shouldn’t take too long to warm and shouldn’t overheat the milk.
 If you cannot find a bottle warmer or no budget for it, you can just use a plain glass filled with warm water and then put the milk bottle in.

 A kettle will be useful for warming up a bottle or when preparing the formula for feeding.
 When you use the kettle to prepare a feed, make sure the tap water has been boiled and left to stand for at least 30 minutes.